DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

 8.2.2 Term.
-The period of effectiveness of these Terms (“Term”), with respect to DocuSign Services, begins on the date the Customer accepts it and continues until the Customer’s Subscription Plan expires or its use of the DocuSign Services ceases (including as a result of termination in accordance with this Section 8.2), whichever is later.
+The period of effectiveness of these Terms, with respect to DocuSign Services, begins on the date the Customer accepts these Terms and continues until the Customer’s Subscription Plan expires or its use of the DocuSign Services ceases (including as a result of termination in accordance with this Section 8.2), whichever is later (“Term”).

 8.2.3 Subscription Term and Automatic Renewals.
 DocuSign’s Subscription Plans automatically renew unless otherwise noted.
 If you purchase a Subscription Plan you agree to pay the then-current applicable fee associated with the Subscription Plan and further agree and acknowledge that it will automatically renew, unless, prior to the end of the current period of effectiveness of the Subscription Plan (“Subscription Term”): (a) you terminate your Account; (b) you set your Account not to auto-renew by logging in to DocuSign Services or contacting us here: (https://support.docusign.com/contactSupport); (c) DocuSign declines to renew your Subscription Plan; or (d) these Terms are otherwise properly terminated as expressly permitted herein.
 The Subscription Plan will automatically renew on a monthly or annual basis, depending on the method you choose (“Renewal Term”).

 Promotional codes may only be used for your first Subscription Term.
 If you purchased your Subscription Plan with a promotional code, each time your Subscription Plan renews you will be charged the full annual billing amount.
 If your Subscription Plan is ever terminated for any reason, and you purchase another Subscription Plan, you shall not be eligible to use a promotional code.